Last updated: April 23, 2025

 What is home equity?

-Home equity is the difference between your home’s current market value and the amount you still owe on your mortgage.
-It represents the part of your home that you truly own, free and clear.
-After building enough equity, you may decide to leverage it by taking out a home equity loan for debt consolidation, home improvement, education or other needs.
+Home equity is the difference between the current value of your home and the total amount you owe.
+After building enough equity, you may decide to leverage it by taking out home equity financing for debt consolidation, home improvements, education, or other needs.

 How to pull equity out of your home